sulidev/android-utils/README.md

 # android-utils
-useful codes for Android app development
+Useful codes for Android app development.

+### DecimalDigitsInputFilter.java
+---
+Filters input to EditText as decimal numbers and limit the digits.